sidhant-sriv/GDSC-tasks/backend-task-1/journal.md

 - CRUD operations complete (more or less)
 - Still procrastinating on putting resolvers in separate files
 - I should start with Authentication now.
 Currently in DSA lab, she's explaining linked lists.
 Battery at 40%, don't know if it'll go till the end of SOOP lab.
+- Adding signup and login mutations.
+Creating user type and linking it to the post type.
+Updating both schemas.
+- Updating mutations and queries so that they check for the JWT.
+(This shit is confusing AF) (I am facing the consequences of my actions)
+- Also yes, JWT because who the hell likes sessions (I don't know, I'm so tired I'm saying bullshit)
+- CRUD operations have been implemented with JWT implementation
+- Okay wtf, I was testing the queries and suddenly I can't see mutations anywhere
+- (For some reason chrome decided to go full on retard mode so) now I'm using firefox for testing